 The goal for water system flushing is to clean all mains on a 365-day cycle and the following table depicts the generalized water system cleaning schedule.
-Some areas are cleaned twice per cycle based on observations and operational decisions.
+Areas for cleaning are prioritized based on observations and operational decisions.
 The zones are mapped in Appendix A.

 City of North Vancouver Water Main Cleaning Plan

 Water Pressure Zones Frequency Goal

-Zone 1/5 Annually
+Zone 1/5 Semi Annually or as needed

 Zone 2 Annually

-Zone 3 Annually and some areas twice per year
+Zone 3 Annually

 Zone 4 Annually

 Turbid Water Reports As required